 So are the top notes or highest tones really the most important chord tones?
 Well, try for yourself.
 Play these three chord progressions in a row.
 And play them exactly how it is written in the examples and see if the melody of your chord progression changes.

-Chord progression No.1 the 5ths are the highest chord tones
+In chord progression No.1 the 5ths are the highest chord tones

-Chord progression No.2 the octaves are the highest chord tones
+In chord progression No.2 the octaves are the highest chord tones

 Chord progression No.3 the 3rds are the highest chord tones